 A funeral is an opportunity to honor a life that has been lived.
 You and the ones you love are at the very center of the process, and the choices you make will determine its significance for you.
 As you participate in the planning of the funeral service, you help create a meaningful experience for everyone.
 During the funeral service, family and friends have the opportunity to relate to each other at the deepest levels and find mutual strength.

 Where To Start?
 We're here for you, take a breath then give us a call.
 970-686-5394 or 720-899-236

 When you've experienced a loss, you suddenly find yourself facing uncertainty and what may seem like an overwhelming number of decisions.
 Designing a service should be a journey of remembrance, healing, and love...not a source of stress.
 Find out how we can guide you through the process, answer your questions, and help you make important decisions to ease your burden and give you peace of mind.

 Designing a Service

 Whether it's formal or informal, traditional or offbeat, a funeral provides an opportunity for family and friends to gather and support one another in taking the first steps of their healing journey.
-A service can take place in any setting - at your home, outdoors, or at our facilities, for example - and can incorporate music, poetry, or art in the celebration of a life well-lived.
+A service can take place in any setting - at your home, outdoors, or at a chapel, for example - and can incorporate music, poetry, or art in the celebration of a life well-lived.
 There are endless possibilities for what the service can be, and we're honored to go above and beyond in our duty to meet your personalized and specific requests.

 Our staff is experienced in understanding and graciously accommodating the needs of all beliefs, faiths, lifestyles, and relationships.
 We're here to answer your questions and guide you through the decisions you'll need to make, and will encourage you to take your time to figure out the most meaningful and fitting way to honor your loved one and incorporate the elements that you and your family find meaningful.
 Caring for a Loved One's Physical Remains